More & More (Twice song)

-"More & More" (stylized in all caps) is a song recorded by South Korean girl group Twice.
+"More & More" is a song recorded by South Korean girl group Twice.
 It was released on June 1, 2020, by JYP Entertainment as the lead single of the group's ninth extended play of the same name.
-The song was written by Park Jin-young (J. Y. Park) and Bibi, while composed by Zara Larsson, Julia Michaels, Justin Tranter and Uzoechi Emenike.
-Musically, "More & More" is described as a tropical house song featuring an instrumental chorus.
+The song was written by Park Jin-young and Bibi, while composed by Zara Larsson, Julia Michaels, Justin Tranter and Uzoechi Emenike.
+Musically, it is a tropical house song featuring an instrumental chorus.
 The lyrics detail the emotions that intensifies in a romantic relationship.

-Upon release, "More & More" received generally positive reviews from music critics, who praised its production and musical direction.
+Upon release, "More & More" received generally positive reviews from music critics, who praised the group's vocals, the production and musical direction.
 Commercially, the song debuted at number four on the Gaon Digital Chart and at number three on the Billboard Japan Hot 100 chart.
 The track also charted at number two on the US World Digital Song Sales chart.

 An accompanying Garden of Eden-themed music video for the song was released in conjunction with the release of the song and features the group dancing in a colourful forest.
 The video amassed 14.7 million views in 15 hours on YouTube.
 Twice promoted the song with televised live performances on various South Korean music programs including M!
 Countdown, Music Bank and Inkigayo.